peetceenatoo/my-first-genai/README.md

 Extractly is a Streamlit app for defining document schemas and extracting structured metadata with traceable runs.
 It is designed to feel like a client-ready “Document Metadata Extraction Studio” with clear workflow steps and demo-friendly outputs.

+This repository is built around a practical pipeline choice: use OCR + LLM for easier documents by leveraging the low-cost Textract `DetectDocumentText` path, and switch to a mid-quality multimodal model (for example Haiku) for tougher documents.
+The goal is to avoid relying on expensive OCR AnalyzeDocument-style processing, which in this setup is considered both cost-inefficient and no longer necessary for many extraction workloads.

 ## Quickstart

 To run with docker: